 Why Upwork?
 If there is low hanging fruit, I’ll eat it.
-I’m only going to tell you what works for getting writing jobs.
-Right now, the only thing that works for me is repeat clients on Upwork and a resume on Indeed.
+Right now, the only thing that gets me copywriting clients is Upwork with its repeat clients and a resume on Indeed for new clients.

-I’ve been copywriting for my own fitness products since 2002 but this loss of the day job has put a dent into my income.
-I don’t like it, but it allows me to do more writing than I was able before.
+I’ve been copywriting for my own business since 2002 but when I lost the day job and experienced a huge dent into my income I decided to go all in on this freelance writing business.

 I like making money with words.
-So at 40, I’ve applied myself more to what I do like doing, than what I don’t.
+So at 40, I applied myself more to what I enjoyed doing, than what I didn’t.

 First thing my brain did was go into damage control.
-I had been doing research on how to get work on Upwork for the last month so I thought, “Well, it’s now or never.”
+I had been doing research on how to get work on Upwork for a while and thought, “Well, it’s now or never.”

-I purchased two books from Bob Bly that I will be using to increase my offline copywriting clients.
-These book are:
+I purchased two books from Bob Bly that I used to increase my offline copywriting clients.
+These books were:

 - The Copywriter’s Handbook: A Step-by-Step Guide to Writing Copy That Sells